xiongyihui/archcookbook/archcookbook.en.markdown

 ~~~~

-Instead of led = in the Ex1 program, we have used led.write() function which essential does the same operation.
+Instead of **led =** in the Ex1 program, we have used **led.write()** function which essential does the same operation.
-Here, wait() is replaced by wait_us().
+Here, **wait()** is replaced by **wait_us()**.
 The delay time is specified in micro seconds instead of seconds in this function.

-# Control multi LEDs #
+# Recipe 2: Controlling multi LEDs #

+The following program uses one variable to modify a set of 4 LEDs with BusOut interface.
+The LED1 to LED4 counts up 4-bit binary value one by one with half-a-second delay.
+BusOut interface comes handy while sending data to devices with parallel ports like LCDs.

 ## Ingredients ##
 * Same as Recipe 1.

 ## Procedure

-* Build and upload the program to Arch platform. (follow procedure listed in Recipe 1)
+* Import, build and upload the program to Arch platform. (follow procedure listed in Recipe 1)

 **Arch_GPIO_Ex4** - [Import to mbed online compiler](https://mbed.org/compiler/#import:https://mbed.org/users/viswesr/code/Arch_GPIO_Ex4)